 Drinks at the Local Pub (The Corner House)

 We arrived to Tarbert following a rather scenic drive, past Ayr, the outer ring roads of Glasgow, and Loch Lomond, as it is the quickest route from our arrival port of Cairnryan with our Stenaline crossing from Northern Ireland.
 So I was due a nap.
 I then woke to an empty house.
 But it’s really not hard to find people in Tarbert, where a short walk along the seafront promenade finds them all laughing and loud at the local pub (The Corner House) along with some salty seadog sort.
 An ol’ fella, white beard, haggard teeth, and with a lifelong mariner look about him.
-Surprisingly, he was from Northern Ireland as well, at least originally, as there is a close connection with sea and fishing routes along this coastal part of Kintyre.
+Surprisingly, he was from Northern Ireland, at least originally, he was familiar with Bangor, and I guess there is always a close connection with sea and fishing routes along this coastal part of Kintyre.
 We’re pretty much just across the water.
 Anyway, he wasn’t fussed for either whisky or haggis, which was first on my to-do list during my visit to Scotland.

 Local Whisky Exploration